FAQ

 The Real Question: Consistency vs. Duration

-If the choice is between 30 minutes every day and 60 minutes three times a week, choose the 30 minutes.
-The cumulative effect of daily practice compounds in ways that sporadic longer sessions don't.
+If the choice is between 30 minutes every day and 60 minutes three times a week, the 30 minutes is usually the better bet.
+Daily practice compounds in ways that sporadic longer sessions do not.

-Daily practice builds neurological pathways.
-Each sit reinforces the previous one.
-Missing a day breaks the chain and requires re-settling each time you return.
-Even a short daily sit maintains the thread of continuity.
+Each sit tends to reinforce the previous one.
+Missing a day breaks the continuity and requires re-settling each time.
+Even a short daily sit keeps the thread alive.

 When Shorter Is Absolutely Fine